pgexporter/pgexporter/doc/man/pgexporter.conf.5.rst

   Append to or create the log file (append, create).
 Default is append

 blocking_timeout
-  The number of seconds the process will be blocking for a connection (disable = 0).
-Default is 30
+  The amount of time the process will be blocking for a connection.
+If this value is specified without units, it is taken as seconds.
+It supports the following units as suffixes: 'S' for seconds (default), 'M' for minutes, 'H' for hours, 'D' for days, and 'W' for weeks.
+  (disable = 0) Default is 30

 tls
   Enable Transport Layer Security (TLS).
 Default is false